scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 And the following data will be loaded:

-- For the `sample.customers` table:
+- For the `customer.customers` table:

 | customer_id  | name          | credit_limit | credit_total |
 | ------------ | ------------- | ------------ | ------------ |